speedyfriend433/TSAChecker-Swift/README.md

 ## Credits

+- Thanks for Mattycbtw for updating ViewModel and More!
 - This app is inspired by the need to simplify the process of checking TrollStore support for iOS devices.

 ## Contact